2015 Queensland state election: Subsequent changes

+Aftermath

 Labor regained power mainly on the strength of recovering much of what it had lost in Brisbane at the 2012 election.
 Brisbane had been Labor's power base for more than a quarter-century; Labor had gone into the 2012 election holding 36 of the capital's 40 seats, losing all but three at the election.
 In 2015, however, Labor won 28 seats in Brisbane.
 The LNP was still in a position to hope for a minority government primarily by sweeping the Gold Coast, albeit in most cases by somewhat smaller margins than in 2012.

 Although Queensland is Australia's least centralised state, since the abolition of the Bjelkemander it has been extremely difficult to form even a minority government without a strong base in Brisbane.
 The 2015 election underscored this.
 None of the LNP's safe seats (greater than 10 percent 2PP) were located in Brisbane.
 The LNP's safest seat, Moggill, only had a majority of 8.2 percent, putting it on the strong side of fairly safe.
 In contrast, all but two of Labor's safe seats were in the capital.

 Following the election, the Palmer United Party candidate for Ferny Grove, Mark Taverner, was revealed to be an undischarged bankrupt and was therefore ineligible to run.
 The revelation spurred speculation that there may need to be a by-election to resolve the seat.
 The Electoral Commission of Queensland initially released a statement on 8 February saying that it would declare the seat, and then refer the issue to the Supreme Court of Queensland sitting as the Court of Disputed Returns.
 The statement raised a by-election as a possible outcome.